Commercial art gallery managers use artistic awareness, business acumen and interpersonal skills to ensure the smooth daily running of an art gallery

 - administrative and IT skills

-Experience of Photoshop, database management, social media and mailings is also useful.
+Though not essential, experience of Photoshop, database management, social media and mailings is also very useful.

 You'll need relevant work experience or an internship to get a job as an art gallery manager.
 Gallery internships are highly competitive but give excellent training and a good background in gallery work.
 Make sure you highlight any practical skills you have, such as knowledge of other languages, IT or DIY (for installing exhibitions) when applying for internships.
 Experience in a sales and marketing environment is also useful.

-If making a speculative approach for work experience, target galleries that interest you and tailor your applications.
+If applying for work experience speculatively, target galleries that interest you and tailor your applications.
 Visiting galleries in person with a well-written, targeted CV can be helpful.
 Make sure you attend art fairs, register with gallery mailing lists, and attend shows and private viewings to show your interest and build your knowledge.

 Commercial art galleries range in size from one-person outfits to large international organisations.
 Contemporary art galleries can have a short lifespan and small galleries can also come and go, often depending on the economic climate.